kdeary3/nobinden/README.md

     - We would also like to play around with the idea of stacking no, bin, den in a square.
     - Perferably we would like to use cooler pastel tones, like blue and grey.
     - Some examples of what we would like to emulate: Y-Combinator, Sequoia Capital, Andreesen Horowitz

-- We invest small amounts in pre-seed, lean tech startups that are building the future.
-- Send us your pitch deck

-Our Founders, Portfolio, Projects, contact

 Application:
 About the Startup